eugeneswalker/2020-08_miniapp-example/readme.md

 A repository for examples using `Ascent`, in-situ creation of `Cinema` databases, and post-processing analysis.

+Build instructions embedded in this workflow are derived from the Ascent build instructions [here](https://ascent.readthedocs.io/en/latest/BuildingAscent.html).
+This workflow uses **spack** to build all executables, from a specific commit.

 This workflow will pull cached builds from a [E4S](https://e4s-project.github.io/) repository, if they exist to speed up the build/install of requisite applications.
 If no cached builds are available, it will use [spack](https://github.com/spack/spack) to build applications.